VIS-SIG/Wonderful-Wednesdays/README.md

 We will make the submissions available to the community together with highlights of the strength and limitations through our [blog](https://vis-sig.github.io/blog/).
 Over time, this will lead to a gallery of visualizations for others to learn from.

-## July data set
+## August data set

-Presented on **July 14th, 2021**.
-The current example data set is focusing on [COVID-19](https://github.com/VIS-SIG/Wonderful-Wednesdays/tree/master/data/2021/2021-07-14).
-The challenge is to share your favorite COVID-19 visualition (self-made or found somewhere).
+Presented on **August 11th, 2021**.
+The current example data set is focusing on [Continuous Glucose Monitoring (CGM) data](https://github.com/VIS-SIG/Wonderful-Wednesdays/tree/master/data/2021/2021-08-11).
+The goal of the challenge is to produce an explanatory graphics - Visually demonstrate that there is a dose response in glycemic control for Rx (the higher the dose the lower the variability) and that the Rx med and Rx high demonstrate better glycemic control that SOC and these attributes are sustained.

 [Submit your visualisations here!](https://docs.google.com/forms/d/e/1FAIpQLSdNAaiuUAD89LAdQm5KNnLWs-MjqA4pzX2VHAwN7iqwoKpi-Q/viewform)

 ## Next Webinar

-**July 14th, 2021**.
+**September 8th, 2021**.

 ## Previous data sets